Intro to home theater speakers

 Best all-in-one home theater systems

 I’ve designed dozens of surround sound systems over the years.
 And custom-built systems are great.
 But I’ll let you in on a secret: you can get theater-quality sound by buying a pre-matched surround sound system.
+Here are a couple of my favorites.

 1. Focal Sib 5.1 Pack — best surround sound system for small rooms